-Below are the strongest indications of Aconitum Lycotonum in traditional homeopathic usage, not reviewed by the FDA.
+Below are the main rubriks (i.e strongest indications or symptoms) of Aconitum Lycotonum in traditional homeopathic usage, not approved by the FDA.

 Have you ever used Aconitum Lycotonum?
 Yes No

 Swelling of glands; Hodgkin's disease.
 Diarrhoea after eating pork.
 Itching of nose, eyes, anus and vulva.
 Skin of nose cracked; taste of blood.≡ show all authors ...

 Materia medica entries of other remedies mentioning Aconitum Lycotonum